vidmase/blood/GOOGLE_CALENDAR_SYNC_SETUP.md

 **Solution**: Ensure the redirect URI in your `.env.local` matches exactly with the one configured in Google Cloud Console (including http/https and trailing slashes).

+### Vercel Deployment OAuth Issues

+**Common Issues**:
+1. **"redirect_uri_mismatch" Error**:
+   - Ensure your Vercel app URL is added to Google Cloud Console authorized redirect URIs
+   - Check that both `https://your-app.vercel.app` and `https://your-app.vercel.app/` are added

+2. **Environment Variables Not Loading**:
+   - Verify all environment variables are set in Vercel dashboard
+   - Redeploy the application after adding/updating environment variables
+   - Check that variable names start with `VITE_` for client-side access

+3. **OAuth Works Locally But Not on Vercel**:
+   - Double-check that Google Cloud Console has your Vercel URL in authorized redirect URIs
+   - Ensure OAuth consent screen is configured for production (not just localhost)
+   - Verify environment variables are correctly set in Vercel

 ### Events Not Appearing in Calendar

 **Possible causes**: